Sports Gazette

 The sports magazine brought to you by the next generation of sport writers

-T20 World Cup cricket’s growing family tree is set to see the addition of the maple leaf.
-Canada breezed through the latter stages of the T20 World Cup Americas Qualifier in October to qualify for the 2024 men’s world cup, a first in their history.
+The build-up to the 2024 T20 World Cup is quickly catching pace and the mega event’s growing family tree is set to see the addition of the maple leaf.
+Canada breezed through the latter stages of the T20 World Cup Americas Qualifier in October 2023 to qualify for the men’s world cup, a first in their history.

-The Sports Gazette caught up with all-rounder Harsh Thaker and head coach Pubudu Dassanayake, who shed light on the team’s rise, the cricketing culture in Canada, and the road ahead.
+The Sports Gazette caught up with Canadian national team all-rounder Harsh Thaker and head coach Pubudu Dassanayake, who shed light on the team’s rise, the most crucial contributor to the same, and the cricketing system in Canada.

 Canadian men’s team (Pic credit: Harsh Thaker)